Oxygen tilt-driven polar super-orders in BiFeO3-based superlattices: Acknowledgements

 R. X. and C. P. thank the China Scholarship Council (CSC).
 C.P. acknowledges financial support from Agence Nationale de la Recherche (ANR) under Grant No. ANR-21-CE24-0032 (SUPERSPIN).
-B.D. and C.P. thank the European Union's Horizon 2020 research and innovation program under Grant Agreement No. 964931 (TSAR).
-This work was performed thanks to the Mesocentre Ruche computing center from Universit\'{e} Paris-Saclay and the TGCC high-performance computing center through grant A0130912877.
+We thank the European Union’s Horizon 2020 research and innovation program under Grant Agreement No. 964931 (TSAR).
+This work was performed thanks to the Mesocentre Ruche computing center from Université Paris-Saclay and the TGCC high-performance computing center through grant A0130912877.
 We thank Pr.
 L. Bellaiche for insightful comments on this manuscript.